 Root Canal Procedure

 To begin the process, an endodontist will take an x-ray of your infected tooth.
-To get a clear idea of the work that has been done by your dentist, this is necessary.
+To get a clear idea of the work that has been done by your family dentist, this is necessary.
 The x-ray will show a diagram of the damage and the number of affected teeth.